-Women's World Cup: USA Takes On Sweden In A Game That Means Little – And Everything
+Women's World Cup: USA Takes On Sweden In A Game That Means Little — And Everything

 "As the game's evolved, the team's evolved," she said.
 "And both technically and tactically, we're able to do things that we weren't able to do three years ago."

 For both teams in today's game, there is a question: How hard do you play in a game that you don't need to win?
-How much should you risk injury, fatigue and yellow cards, when you have difficult must-win games ahead?
+How much should you risk injury, fatigue and yellow cards when you have difficult must-win games ahead?

 Adding to the strategic muddle: The team that loses this game could actually have an easier path to winning the tournament.
 The match's winner will likely go on to face France in the quarterfinals — a team that may be second in strength only to the U.S. squad.